projectNEWM/contracts/AUDIT_NOTES.md

 # QSP-7 Malicious Users Could Sabotage Solidification of Fractionalized Nfts by Holding Off Fractionalized Tokens

+- This was intentional with fractionalization.
+Write a response to this.

 # QSP-8 Dangling UTXO at Locking Contract Validation Script

+- The off chain needs to account for this potential edge case.
+Work around is minting fractions then burning the fractions to remove dangling UTxO.

 # QSP-9 Artist Receives Min-UTXO-Deposit in Addition to NFT when Solidifying NFT

+- This has been removed and should not be an issue due to the qsp-6 fix.
+The receiver of the Tokenized NFT after solidifying the fractions will get the minimum required ADA for that UTxO and not the validating value.

 # QSP-10 Redundant Check of Validator’s Output-Datum in NFTMintingContract and MintingContract

 # QSP-11 Lack of Documentation

+- Improved documentation will be written.

 # QSP-12 Importance of Secure Key Management in the Project